A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves: Introduction

 Here $S=\mathrm{Tot}(\Omega_C)$ is a (non-compact) Calabi--Yau surface.
 The functor $\mathrm W$ is the \emph{Wilson operator}, defined via the universal Higgs bundle as a correspondence.
 The functor $\mathrm H$ is the \emph{Hecke operator}, defined via the stack of Hecke correspondences.
-The proof of Theorem~\ref{intro:prop:WH} is based on an explicit construction of the Arinkin sheaf using Haiman's isospectral Hilbert scheme~\cite{Ha}.
+Using an explicit construction of the Arinkin sheaf via Haiman's isospectral Hilbert scheme~\cite{Ha}, we prove the following: